Dominique Jackson (model)

 Dominique Brebnor (born March 20, 1975), known professionally as Dominique Jackson and Tyra Allure Ross, is a Tobagonian-American actress, author, model, and reality television personality.
-As an actress, she is most known for her leading role of Elektra Abundance on the FX television series Pose.
+As an actress, she is best known for her leading role of Elektra Abundance on the FX television series Pose.
 As a model, she has appeared in Vogue España.

 Early life

 Dominique Jackson was born on March 20, 1975, in Scarborough, Tobago, Trinidad and Tobago.
-Jackson grew up with her grandmother".
+Jackson grew up with her grandmother.
 She experienced a traumatic upbringing that included bullying and sexual abuse.
 Her family and community in Tobago did not accept her as transgender, and she was regularly reprimanded for displaying her natural feminine characteristics.
 At age 15, she moved to the United States and lived with her mother.

 During her time in the United States, Jackson experienced homelessness and turned to sex work and living off credit cards for survival.
 It was in 1993, while living in Baltimore, Maryland, that Jackson was introduced to the ballroom scene.
 She then lived in various houses, including Revlon and Allure, before settling in the House of Sinclair in New York City.

 Career

 Modeling

 So that she could develop the right opportunities, Jackson did most of her early modeling work for free.
 In 2009, she became a resident model for fashion designer Adrian Alicea and walked for the Mercedes-Benz Fashion Week.
 She has also modeled for Vogue España.
-She walked for the 2021 Mugler show, along with another trans model Hunter Schafer.
+She walked for the 2021 Mugler show, along with another trans model, Hunter Schafer.

 Television and film

-Jackson has appeared in Call Me, Christopher Street: The Series, My Truth, My Story, a Caribbean LGBTQ oral history and storytelling documentary series produced by the Caribbean Equality Project, the documentary Visible: The LGBTQ Caribbean Diaspora and the Oxygen reality television series Strut (2016).
+Jackson has appeared in My TRUTH, My STORY, a Caribbean LGBTQ oral history and storytelling documentary series produced by the Caribbean Equality Project, the documentary Visible: The LGBTQ Caribbean Diaspora and the Oxygen reality television series Strut (2016).
 Her work on Strut earned her a GLAAD Media Award nomination.

 In 2018, Jackson began appearing in the leading role of Elektra Abundance on the FX series Pose, set in the ballroom subculture scene in late-1980s New York City.
 The series premiered on June 3, 2018, and attracted critical acclaim.
 The first season boasted the largest cast of transgender actors for a scripted network series, with over 50 transgender characters/actors.
 She continued her role as Elektra Wintour in Pose's second and third seasons.

+In 2021, Jackson starred alongside Dionne Warwick and others in the short film Passage, created by Solange Knowles.

 Writing and community service

 Jackson has been open about her mental health struggles.
 After a thirteen-year writing process, she released her autobiography The Transsexual from Tobago.
 She has worked for several nonprofit organizations, such as Destination Tomorrow in the Bronx, that provide outreach and services to the LGBTQ+ community.

+In 2020, Jackson appeared in a series of public service announcements created by the Human Rights Campaign in cooperation with WarnerMedia, to support trans and non-binary communities.